 The following project recommendations are designed to address site-specific safety concerns identified through an analysis of historic crash trends and feedback from public and stakeholder outreach.
 These projects align with previously established planning recommendations and focus on high-benefit, low-cost solutions that maximize safety improvements while also being mindful of funding constraints.
 There is a targeted emphasis on improving safety on low-volume county roads.
 It is recognized that safety concerns also exist on higher-volume routes under the jurisdiction of MDT or city governments, though there are alternate project nomination processes and funding sources for improvements on these routes that are outside the purview of Gallatin County's jurisdiction.
 The following recommendations reflect a thoughtful, strategic approach to road safety that prioritizes both immediate needs and long-term, sustainable improvements.
-Figure 20 illustrates the location of priority or need.
+Figure 21 illustrates the location of recommended projects within the planning area.
+Note, project numbering is not indicative of priority or need.

-Figure 20: Recommended Projects
+Figure 21: Recommended Projects